 Myth: Acne is caused by dirt, keep your skin clean to avoid it

-Fact: It is not dirt that causes acne, for the bacteria (p. acnes) that causes acne is already on your skin.
+Fact: It is not dirt that causes acne, for the bacteria (p. acnes) that causing acne is already on your skin.
 Washing face is recommended to keep the bacterial population in check.
 Also, too much cleaning and overzealous scrubbing will leave scratches and abrasions on your skin which would only make your acne worse.

 Myth: Acne goes away on its own, basic skin care regime is all that it takes